 In Hawaii, the Wreckers were part of an incredible melting pot of baseball talent.
 They played against other Army teams, civilian clubs (that were mostly organized by ethnicity), traveling All-Star squads made of major- and upper minor-league players, teams from the Pacific Coast League or universities, and anyone else who wanted to test their skill against the Wrecking Crew.

-A “Johnson” appeared for the Wreckers in a contest against the 2nd Infantry on May 14, 1914, batting eighth and playing right field.10 He made at least five more appearances in 1914.
+A “Johnson” appeared for the Wreckers in a contest against the 2nd Infantry on May 14, 1914, batting eighth and playing right field.10 He made at least six more appearances in 1914.
 The evidence is inconclusive, but this could be Oscar Johnson.
+Additionally, there is another “Johnson” who appeared in at least two games in the winter of 1913-14, but it is less likely (though not impossible) that this is Oscar.

 The 25th Infantry opened 1916 with two games against the traveling Olympic Club of San Francisco.
 These games were the first that Walter “Dobie” Moore would play with the Wreckers.
 The Olympics’ arrival was highly publicized, but the last game of their tour was spoiled by a Johnson walk-off home run.13 In June, the Wreckers finished atop the Oahu Senior League with an 8-1 record.
 The Honolulu Star-Bulletin named Johnson to their All-Star team, along with teammates Rogan, Allie Crafton, Lemuel Hawkins, and Clyde Aulston.14